Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 3-  Emphasis on Fog Lights: While fog lights can help improve visibility, they should not be relied upon solely.

+4- Oversimplification of Lane Maintenance: The statement "stay in your lane" is a general reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------